Ramesh Chandra Panda: Death

-Ramesh Chandra Panda died on December 18, 2003, at the age of 68, in his village of Mayurjhalia, Raj-Ranpur, Nayagarh, Odisha.
+Ramesh Chandra Panda died on December 18, 2003, at the age of 68, in his native village of Mayurjhalia, Raj-Ranpur, Nayagarh, Odisha.
 At the time of his before death his was a politician from Odisha, India, and served as a Member of the Legislative Assembly (MLA) three times Ramesh Chandra Panda's was also a Member of the Communist Party of India (Marxist) and played a significant role in Odisha's politic's.